 In the video, we go through the following steps:

-- Drawing the outline of the mushrooms with a soft pencil.
+- Outlining the mushrooms with a soft pencil.
 No need for shading whatsoever.

-- Mixing the colors we use when painting a watercolor base, taking cues from swatches picked up from the photograph
+- Mixing the colors we use to paint the watercolor base.
+We take cues from swatches picked up from the photograph

 - Painting the watercolor base, both mushrooms, and the ground

-- Let it dry (use a hairdryer so you don’t have to wait)
+- Letting it dry (use a hairdryer so you don’t have to wait)

-- With a good selection of colored pencils, drawing all the details such as shading, texture, variations in colors and highlights.
+- Drawing all the details with colored pencils.
+This includes shading, texture, variations in colors, and highlights.

 - Painting the white spots with white gouache.
-We use it sparingly on stems to enhance the trunk shape.
-Gouache is like watercolor, only the pigment is much denser so that the paint is opaque, not transparent like watercolor.
+Use it sparingly on stems to enhance the trunk shape.
+Gouache is like watercolor, only the pigment is much denser so that the paint is opaque.

-In this video tutorial, I show you how to draw the mushrooms, what to consider with regards to composition, how to mix colors, painting a watercolor base and then lastly, drawing the realistic mushrooms with colored pencils.
+IIn this video tutorial, I show you how to draw the mushrooms.
+What to consider in the composition?
+How to mix the colors?
+After painting the watercolor base, we draw realistic mushrooms with colored pencils.

-If you want to skip drawing the outline and rather go straight to step 2, you can download a PDF with the drawing for free, and then trace it.
+Do you want to skip drawing the shapes and rather go straight to painting the watercolor base?
+You can download a PDF with the drawing for free, and then trace it

-- Draw with soft B or 2B pencil on tracing paper.
+- Draw with a soft B or 2B pencil on tracing paper.

 - Turn the tracing paper over.